matteo-briani/XSS-examples/persistent-XSS/README.md

 ```
 localhost:8080/Mallory
 ```
-Hey, you have been redirected without your will!
+Hey, you have been redirected against your will!

 ## Specs
 There are two servers, at port 8080 the naive forum and at 8081 the malicious Mallory server.